mfitchen/mf-blog/README.md

-*Objectives*: At least one use of ``@extend``. | -- *Objectives*: At least one Bourbon ``@mixin``, function, or add-on. | -- *Objectives*: At least one ``@mixin`` of your own. | -- *Objective*: Page is responsive (with at least one breakpoint) using Sass-style media queries and/or the Neat grid. | -- *Objective*: Responds to: **Mobile Screens**. | X *Objective*: Responds to: **Tablet Screens**. | X *Objective*: Responds to: **Desktop Screens**. | X
+*Objectives*: At least one use of ``@extend``. | -- *Objectives*: At least one Bourbon ``@mixin``, function, or add-on. | -- *Objectives*: At least one ``@mixin`` of your own. | -- *Objective*: Page is responsive (with at least one breakpoint) using Sass-style media queries and/or the Neat grid. | X *Objective*: Responds to: **Mobile Screens**. | X *Objective*: Responds to: **Tablet Screens**. | X *Objective*: Responds to: **Desktop Screens**. | X